cdeccio/byu-cs460-f2024/11-lab-tcp-reliable-transport/README.md

 e742dc9de5bac34d82117e015f597378a205e5c1  downloads/test.txt
 ```

-Likewise, the file `byu-y-mtn.jpg` should transfer in about 5 or 6 seconds, and it
+Likewise, the file `byu-y-mtn.jpg` should transfer in about 5 or 6 seconds,
+Fast retransmit _should_ cut the transfer time down significantly from the
+scenario where fast retransmit is not used.
+However, because some
+architectures and virtualization platforms perform differently, we have
+observed cases in which the reduction in transfer time is not significant.
+At
+the very least, however, the transfer time should not be expected to increase.

-should be in tact:
+Also, the file should be in tact:

 ```
 $ sha1sum byu-y-mtn.jpg downloads/byu-y-mtn.jpg